esaude/data-migration-system/README.md

 data-migration-system
 =====================

-A system to migrate from SQL-based databases into OpenMRS
+A system to migrate from SQL-based databases into OpenMRS.

 Overview
 --------